 As business structures become more complex, companies often need more sophisticated insurance products to properly manage their business interruption risks.
-Narrow vertical integration makes risk management more difficult and increases the demands placed on insurers regarding correct risk assessment and loss evaluation.
+For example, narrow vertical integration makes risk management more difficult and increases the demands placed on insurers regarding correct risk assessment and loss evaluation.

-Vertical integration allows companies to optimise their value and their supply chain’s value by integrating upstream and downstream production processes into their operations.
+Vertical integration allows companies to optimise their value and supply chains by integrating upstream and downstream production processes or stages of the trade chain into their operations.
 This frequently involves moving production facilities abroad in order to take advantage of lower labour costs or tax incentives.
 However, the financial benefit of such a move is tempered by the increased complexity it brings to risk management.
 For example, when evaluating business interruption risks, intercompany transfer pricing systems and interdependencies need to be taken into account.
-This is true for pre-loss risk assessment, post-loss reserve setting and ultimate loss evaluation.
+This is true for both pre-loss risk assessment, post-loss reserve setting and ultimate loss evaluation.
 The issues of transfer pricing and interdependency are equally relevant, regardless of whether the loss stems from a physical loss within the insured company or from damage to a supplier or customer resulting in a contingent business interruption loss.

 Determining transfer prices